MattiaRag/timemaproject/markdowns/part_1a.md

 The flag `-t` specifies the species tree.
 The flag `--gcf` specifies a `loci.treefile`, a file including the list of gene trees in newick format.

-## Preoare input for HeIST and run it
+## Prepare input for HeIST and run it